 These CE-certified, full-grain leather women’s shoes from RST are built for comfort.

-Protection here is provided by the tough leather with reinforcement in key areas.
+The tough leather protects with reinforcement in critical areas.

 A memory foam collar also supports and protects the ankle.

 - Not waterproof

 It boils down to aesthetics.
 When a company makes an effort to disguise the motorcycle-specific elements of their footwear and tries to mimic high street trends in trainer fashion – they’re making this style.